Asqatasun/Asqatasun-Sonar-Plugin/documentation/run-with-maven.md

 This configuration overrides the default behaviour that performs analysis on java source code.

 To keep the default behaviour, you just need to set an id different from "*sonar*" to the profile.
-Let's replace "*sonar*" by "*tanaguru*" in the previous settings example.
+Let's replace "*sonar*" by "*asqatasun*" in the previous settings example.

 The following command  will perform analysis with "Java way" profile :